ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 # What happens when Object acquires real world properties?

-The Objects inside solution will acquire
+This Enhances the created object in their interaction and operations.
+The Objects inside solution will acquire capabilities mentioned below

 1) Association
 2) Aggregation